programmerraja/MyBlog/content/notes/2024/Prompt Engineering.md

     - After selecting the tokens to preserve, the original order of the tokens is maintained to ensure that the compressed prompt remains coherent and grammatically correct.

 check out [here](https://github.com/microsoft/LLMLingua)
+###  LLM Approximation

+**Cache LLM Requests** : When the prompt is exactly the same, we can save the inference time and cost by serving the request from cache.

+**Fine-tune a smaller model in parallel** : In a production environment, it can be massively beneficial to keep serving requests through a bigger model while continuously logging and fine-tuning a smaller model on those responses.
+We can then evaluate the results from the fine-tuned model and the larger model to determine when it make sense to switch.
+### LLM Cascade

+The key idea is to sequentially query different LLMs based on the confidence of the previous LLM's response.
+If a cheaper LLM can provide a satisfactory answer, there's no need to query the more expensive models, thus saving costs.

+In essence, the LLM cascade makes a request to the smallest model first, evaluates the response, and returns it if it's good enough.
+Otherwise, it requests the next larger model and so on until a satisfactory response is obtained or the largest model is reached.

 ## CO-STAR framework

 #### **(C) Context: Provide background information on the task**

 This helps the LLM understand the specific scenario being discussed, ensuring its response is relevant.
 #### **(O) Objective: Define what the task is that you want the LLM to perform**

 Being clear about your objective helps the LLM to focus its response on meeting that specific goal.
 #### **(S) Style: Specify the writing style you want the LLM to use**

 This could be a particular famous person's style of writing, or a particular expert in a profession, like a business analyst expert or CEO.
 This **g**uides the LLM to respond with the manner and choice of words aligned with your needs.
 #### **(T) Tone: Set the attitude of the response**

 This ensures the LLM's response resonates with the intended sentiment or emotional context required.
 Examples are formal, humorous, empathetic, among others.
 #### **(A) Audience: Identify who the response is intended for**

 Tailoring the LLM's response to an audience, such as experts in a field, beginners, children, and so on, ensures that it is appropriate and understandable in your required context.
 #### **(R) Response: Provide the response format**

 This ensures that the LLM outputs in the exact format that you require for downstream tasks.
 Examples include a list, a JSON, a professional report, and so on.
 For most LLM applications which work on the LLM responses programmatically for downstream manipulations, a JSON output format would be ideal.